Reading: Psalm 58

 There is none more righteous than the LORD—none more worthy to sit as judge.
 For this reason the psalmist calls for God to act.
 It is time for you to act, LORD; your law is being broken.

 As we look about our world, as we listen to newscasts, it becomes increasingly apparent that it’s time for God to act.
-Lawlessness, hate, and violence abound.
+Lawlessness and violence abound.
 Sexual perversion is promoted—gets top billing—is openly applauded.
-Plutocrats with their extravagant wealth rule the roost, while the poor struggle to feed their families.
-On the international stage dictators and warmongers parade about freely, while oppressing their own people.
-Those who would dare to oppose them are imprisoned or slaughtered.
+Plutocrats with their extravagant wealth rule the roost, while the hardworking poor struggle to feed their families.
+On the international stage dictators and warmongers parade about freely, while oppressing their own people, and slaughtering any who would dare to raise their voice to oppose them.

 Where is the justice?
 Where is truth and right judgment in all this?
 Where is the LORD?
 Daily, the prayer on our lips should be this: It is time for you to act, LORD; your law is being broken.